 Over the last 50 years, wheat has changed dramatically under the influence of agricultural science.
 Pure strains are now hybrids crossbred to withstand drought or fungi.
 Genetic changes have been introduced to increase the per acre yield of the plant.
 When you’re producing the second most consumed grain on Earth, I guess they had to work out how to keep up with demand.
 Wheat has been modified and adapted by science to such a degree that modern strains are unable to survive in the wild without our support.
 Does that sound ludicrous to you?
 It did to me.
 Like many of my vegan friends carbs and wheat are featured often on my plate.
 A nice big bowl of pasta was a quick and easy favorite go-to.
 We are aware that highly processed white bread and pasta are full of sugar and preservatives, so always reach for the whole grain alternatives thinking we’re looking after ourselves.
 Wheat products can be regarded as a super-carb because they’re highly digestible and more efficiently converted to glucose than all other carb foods.

 Glucose is accompanied by insulin with converts glucose to fat, particularly abdominal fat, leading to…you guessed it – Wheat Belly!

 Am I addicted to my wheat belly?

-I don’t know; but by this stage I was addicted to the book.
+I don’t know, but by this stage, I was addicted to the book.
 If the previous chapters weren’t enough to have me kicking my sourdough out the door, Davis goes on to outline the addictive properties of wheat.
-Without us realizing, wheat can dictate timing of meals and snacks, our food choices, calorie consumption and moods.
+Without us realizing, wheat can dictate the timing of meals and snacks, our food choices, calorie consumption and moods.
 It apparently dominates our thoughts!